status-im/p2p-health-bot/README.md

 ### Metrics

-Metrics are exposed in Prometheus format on `/metrics` endpoint.
+Metrics are exposed in Prometheus format on `/metrics` endpoint of **sender** node only.
 Default listen port is 8008.
 Use `-statsPort` flag to change it.

 Currently exposed metrics: